HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_05/literals_examples.md

 Determine the type and the difference among the following groups of literals.

 **'a', L'a', "a", L"a"**
-All of the above literals reprsents the letter a but in differents forms.
+All of the above literals reprsents the letter a, but in differents forms.

 'a' &nbsp;&nbsp; Character literal included in the most basic source character set on the system.